info-beamer/package-hdv2-player/README.md

    dropdown.
 Select the correct 2x2 option for each of the four devices, then click on "Save device customization".

+# FAQ

+## My content isn't synced

+This packages uses Peer-to-Peer communication between devices for synchronization.
+This is necessary due to the potentially complex scheduling of individual items.
+When a setup is installed on a group of devices in a local network, they automatically select a leader device.
+This leader device then controls the playback of all other devices running the same setup.
+A usable network environment is required for this: When you visit a device's detail page, in the Peer-to-Peer information on the right side should show all participating devices.
+If you only see a single device, this usually means that the device is isolated for some reason and cannot contact other devices.
+If you're running an installation on a WiFi network, the client isolation feature of WiFi might be the reason for that.

+Similarly you can see information about the synchronization of your devices on the 'Content Player' section of each device's detail page.
+It also shows the number of detected peers for the installed setup.
+The number should be equal to the number of devices you want to sychronize.

+Another reason might be packet loss.
+The sychronization requires devices talking to each other.
+If a lot of transmitted information is lost due to packet loss, synchronization might not work and you might see devices reverting back to playing the fallback content.

+Be sure the connectivity of the devices is working well: Either use Ethernet, which usually doesn't have this problem, or be sure to use a WiFi network with a strong enough signal.

 # Changelog

+## Version alpha-6

+ * Documentation and first release cleanup.

 ## Version alpha-5